Lickey Hills Country Park: Amenities

-Included within the park boundary is the eighteen hole non-membership municipal Golf course, a bowling green, tennis and putting green as well as a purpose built wheelchair pathway and viewing platform allowing easy access to panoramic views over the surrounding countryside.

-The visitor centre, opened on Easter Sunday 1990 and contains an exhibition, leaflets and information on nature trails, guided walks as well as other activities organised by the Ranger Service.
-It also has a small but well stocked cafe as well as a gift shop and toilets.

-There are three car parks, one by the visitor centre, one by the club house of the golf club and one on the top of Beacon Hill.
-Also by the visitor centre are a children's play area and paths for disabled visitors, although due to the steep topography within the park these paths are limited.
+The visitor centre, which first opened in April 1990, contains an exhibition, leaflets and information on nature trails, guided walks and other activities organised by the Ranger Service.
+It also has a small café and gift shop.
+There are three car parks, one for the visitor centre, one by the golf club house and another on the top of Beacon Hill.
+Also next to the visitor centre are a children's play area and paths for disabled visitors, although these are limited by the steep topography within the park.
 Between the Bilberry, Beacon and Rednal Hills stands The Rose & Crown hotel and public house which serves meals daily including Sunday lunches.

-The Lickey Hills Country Park has been awarded a Green Flag Award for the seven consecutive years since 2000.
-A ranger explained in a newspaper interview:

-The Green Flag Award is a national scheme which started back in 1996 as a means of recognising and rewarding the best green spaces in the country.
+The Lickey Hills Country Park was awarded a Green Flag Award for seven consecutive years from 2000.
+A ranger explained in a newspaper interview: "The Green Flag Award is a national scheme which started back in 1996 as a means of recognising and rewarding the best green spaces in the country.
 They look for a certain standard of quality management within the park, cleanliness, use by the community and so on.
-There are a total of 27 criteria to pass in order to win the award.
+There are a total of 27 criteria to pass in order to win the award."